nus-cs2103-AY2223S2/ip/docs/README.md

 ### `delete` - Deletes your task from Duke

-Deletes a task based on its specified index from Duke Delete format is 'delete [index]'
+- Deletes a task based on its specified index from Duke
+- Delete format is `delete [index]`.
-It will then show you which task you have deleted as well as the remaining number of tasks in Duke.
+- It will then show you which task you have deleted as well as the remaining number of tasks in Duke.

-Example of usage:
+*Example of usage:*

 `delete 1`

+*Expected outcome:*
-Expected outcome: Your task at the specified index will then be deleted from Duke.
+- Your task at the specified index will then be deleted from Duke.

-Regardless of the task being a todo, deadline, or event, the task will be permanently deleted from Duke.
+- Regardless of the task being a todo, deadline, or event, the task will be permanently deleted from Duke.

 ```
 Noted.
 I'm removing this task: